CsikaszNagyLab/Automated_Growth_Analysis/README.md

 Automates the preparation of strain mixtures in defined ratios and distributes them into 96-well format.

 **Key features**:
-- User-defined mixing ratios via Excel worksheet
+- User-defined mixing ratios and plate layouts via Excel worksheet
-- Customizable plate layouts
 - Automated liquid handling for replicates
-- Simple UI for everyday lab use
+- Simple UI for everyday use

 **Files**:
 - `Dispense.hsl` - Main protocol script